Paul Tyson

 Butlers Conception of Gender (Culture/Subjectivity) and Sex (Nature) Co-Construction

 As already mentioned, Butler holds that the only final truth about gender is that there is no essential truth about what it is.
 Anyone who disagrees with this is an immoral and ignorant sufferer from the psychosocial condition of gender phobia.
-Gender identity is thus radically subjective in the sense that we must allow people to self-define their gender identities, but it is also integral (which we must be able to alter to conform to our gender-identity should we wish) and with normative social governance structures (which we must shape to align with queer sexual ethics and identity politics).
+Gender identity is thus radically subjective in the sense that we must allow people to self-define their gender identities, but it is also integral with the malleability of the human body (which we must be able to alter to conform to our gender-identity should we wish) and with normative social governance structures (which we must shape to align with queer sexual ethics and identity politics).
 Trawling through her book for some clear descriptions of this stance, I have found the following: “Whatever else gender means, it surely names for some a felt sense of the body, in its surfaces and depths, a lived sense of being a body in the world in this way.”[43]
 This is about as specific as Butler gets regarding any definition of gender.
 This is because her radically contingent[44] non-essentialism requires gender to be undefinable, but also (ironically) gender must non-essentially define the meaning and facts of the sexed body.
 Embracing gender-and-sex non-essentialism is the same thing to Butler as not fearing gender.

 Consider the following quotes: